Coordinators by State

 treif@une.edu

-As a career changer with a background in fashion and graphic design, I found my passion in the field of nutrition.
-I am currently pursuing my Masters in Science in Applied Nutrition, specializing in the RD pathway at the University of New England.
-Being a lifelong vegetarian, I have always been fascinated by the benefits of plant-based nutrition and have helped spread awareness and education about it.
-Recently, I was chosen to be a part of the Master Gardener program, where I have learned the art of growing vegetables and herbs organically.
-At home, I am an avid hydroponic farmer, I am constantly experimenting with new techniques to improve crop yield and nutrition value.
-My ultimate goal is to merge my design skills with my passion for nutrition to create innovative ways to promote healthy living.
+As a career changer with a background in fashion and graphic design, I discovered my passion for the field of nutrition after learning about close friends with autoimmune conditions.
+This led me to pursue a career as a registered dietitian.
+In December 2024, I graduated from the University of New England with a Master's in Science in Applied Nutrition.
+Being a lifelong vegetarian and now vegan, I have always been fascinated by the benefits of plant-based nutrition and have helped spread awareness and education about it.
+My ultimate goal is to combine my design skills with my passion for nutrition to create innovative solutions that promote healthy living.
 I envision a world where everyone has access to wholesome and nutritious food that not only satisfies hunger but also nourishes the mind and body.

 Georgia